 How long has Mexico gone without reaching a World Cup quarter-final?

 Mexico's defeat extends a drought that has lasted since 1986, when the country last reached a World Cup quarter-final.
-The loss is particularly painful because Mexico was hosting the tournament, which was expected to finally end that 40-year wait.
+The loss is painful because Mexico was hosting the tournament, which was expected to finally end that 40-year wait.

 Did Mexico's statistical dominance reflect in the result?